 The adrenaline-filled jewels of Caroline Gaspard, designer of Akillis.
-Which now offers the new Capture collection in motion ♦
+Also with the Capture collection ♦

 In this turbulent periods of time, marked by painful and bloody episodes, a bullet is not really an object that you puts at ease.
 But Caroline Gaspard, who founded the French Akillis in 2007, continues to offer the Bang Bang and Ak collection (which is the name of famous gun), alongside new less aggressive collections, such as Capture in motion.

 Come herself she likes to describe, “The designer loves to have fun and create her style to satisfy her nature.”
 The truth is that the taste of provocation, with pendants, rings and bracelets in the form of bullets, gold and diamonds, is accompanied by a rigorous creative process, starting with the craftsmanship of jewels with traditional production processes such as fusion wax lost along with the most advanced technology, such as welding laser.
 And to say that she never attended a design school even though, in truth, jewels and precious stones have been near since she was a child, thanks to his father, gem merchant.
 She followed, instead, a business school, but embraced the jewelery after to create some pieces that were successful.